LucasSantana-Dev/finance-control/README.md

 To keep secrets out of version control, the config expects environment variables:
 - `POSTMAN_MCP_TOKEN` — used by `postman-mcp` via header `Authorization: Bearer ${POSTMAN_MCP_TOKEN}`.
 - `TB_TOKEN` — used by `Tinybird` via `?token=${TB_TOKEN}`.
+- `NVD_API_KEY` — used by OWASP Dependency Check for faster vulnerability scanning (optional but recommended).

 Set them in your shell before starting the client/IDE that hosts Junie:
 ```bash